VladislavO0/3DCurves/README.md

-# CADExchangerTask
+# Project structure
-Program in C++ that implement support of 3D curves hierarchy
+C++ program that implements support for the hierarchy of three-dimensional curves

 1. The MathcadCurves file.xmcd can be used for visual representation of curves in space depending on different parameters.
 This file allows  to check the correctness of creating curves in a low-level language.